aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/abstracttextloadoptions/_index.md

 ```

 Indicates the strategy to apply style for parsed values when converting string value to number or datetime.
-[TxtLoadStyleStrategy](../../com.aspose.cells/txtloadstylestrategy).
+See [TxtLoadStyleStrategy](../../com.aspose.cells/txtloadstylestrategy).

 **Returns:**
 int